-Last Updated: November 12, 2020
+Last Updated: December 30, 2020

 - The Department of State suspended routine visa services worldwide in March 2020 due to the COVID-19 pandemic.
-In July 2020, U.S. Embassies and Consulates began a phased resumption of routine visa services. - The resumption of routine visa services, prioritized after services to U.S. citizens, will occur on a post-bypost basis, consistent with the Department's guidance for safely returning our workforce to Department facilities.
+In July 2020, U.S. Embassies and Consulates began a phased resumption of routine visa services. - The resumption of routine visa services, prioritized after services to U.S. citizens, will occur on a postby-post basis, consistent with the Department's guidance for safely returning our workforce to Department facilities.
 U.S. Embassies and Consulates have continued to provide emergency and mission-critical visa services since March and will continue to do so as they are able.
 As post-specific conditions improve, our missions will begin providing additional services, culminating eventually in a complete resumption of routine visa services. - We are unable to provide a specific date for when each mission will resume specific visa services, or when each mission will return to processing at prepandemic workload levels.
 See each U.S. Embassy or Consulate's website for information regarding operating status and which services it is currently offering. - Our missions overseas continue to provide all possible services to U.S. citizens.
 More information is available on each post's website. - This does not affect travel under the Visa Waiver Program.
-See https://esta.cbp.dhs.gov/faq? focusedTopic=Schengen%20Travel%20Proclamation ^{ICT} for more information. - Applicants with an urgent matter who need to travel immediately should contact the nearest embassy or consulate to request an emergency appointment.
+See https://esta.cbp.dhs.gov/faq? focusedTopic=Schengen%20Travel%20Proclamation If for more information. - Applicants with an urgent matter who need to travel immediately should contact the nearest embassy or consulate to request an emergency appointment.
+Contact information is on the embassy or consulate's website.